d0np3p3/dmiot2mqtt/README.md

 ## Home Assistant integration

 Once you have your fan talking to dmiot2mqtt, the fan device (and entities) are registered auto with discovey into Home Assistant.
-If you want use manual config, this is an example, just adjust the MQTT topic names according to your fan's Device ID (view it on log when fan connect to dmiot2mqtt):
+If you want use manual config, this is an example, just adjust the MQTT topic names according to your fan's `<DEVICE_ID>` and de model of device replacing `<DEVICE_KEY>` for your model (view both on log when fan connect to dmiot2mqtt `[dmoit2mqtt] INFO     Auth handshake for Device Key 'DM-FAN02-W' with Device ID '1a2b3c4d5e6f1a2b3c4d5e6f'`):

 ```yaml
 mqtt: